Top 15 Best Quarterbacks of All Time

 Peyton Manning

 Who are the top 15 best quarterbacks of all time?
-Questions like this have been thrown at football fans since the sport began in the late 1800s.
-This rich history is a blessing and a curse, as it’s difficult to compare the quarterbacks from back in the day to the best and brightest of today.
+Football has a rich and lengthy history which is both a blessing and a curse.
+It’s difficult to compare the quarterbacks from back in the day to the best and brightest of 2023.
 Should you favor the players you grew up watching, or do you need to look back further to respect the pioneers?

-Here at Bet Station, we celebrate the history of every sport, but it would be foolish to say the quarterbacks in 1890 were the best of all time.
+Here at Bet Station, we celebrate the history of every sport.
+However, it would be foolish to say the quarterbacks in 1890 were the best of all time.
 There are no stats or clips to prove it, and it would be a pointless endeavor.
-Instead, we are looking for the players who inspired a generation, set records, and changed our minds as to what is humanly possible.
+Instead, we are looking for the players who inspired a generation and set various records.
 That means we are looking at player stats, achievements, awards, and how much of an impact they had on getting fans into stadiums.

-It is unlikely that everyone who reads our list of the best quarterbacks of all time will agree with every placement, and that’s ok.
-Think of our list of the best quarterbacks of all time as a celebration of football.
+It is unlikely that everyone who reads our list of the best quarterbacks of all time will agree with every placement.
 We will try to be as impartial as possible and pay homage to true legends who changed the sport for good!
+If you agree with our list, check out the ten worst quarterbacks of all time or the best NFL stadiums on game day.

 15. Terry Bradshaw